studyathome-internationally/rehabilitationstechnik/docs/en/chapter9.md

 ### Bridging Aids

-The purpose of bridging aid is to replace or bridge an interrupted part of a (sensory or actuatory) function chain.
+The purpose of bridging aid is to replace or bridge an interrupted part of a (sensor or actuator) function chain.
 Thus, the stimulus is fed back to the original neural pathway or organ after bridging.
-The assistive tool bypasses the broken function chain in the mean that nerve paths behind the broken part gets stimulated in that way that the stimulus is similar to the originally stimulus (Figure 39).
+The assistive tool bypasses the broken function chain through that nerve paths behind the broken part get stimulated in a way that the stimulus is similar to the original stimulus (Figure 39).
-Examples for bridging aids are cochlea implants or retina implants. [@zagler:2013]
+Examples of bridging aids are cochlea implants or retina implants. [@zagler:2013]

-Figure 39: Principle of a bridging aid: the assistive device (“H” – helping tool) bridge the broken sensory channel in that way that the stimulus (arrow) is fed back to the original neural pathway [@zagler:2013].
+Figure 39: Principle of a bridging aid: the assistive device (“H” – helping tool) bridges the broken sensory channel in a way that the stimulus (arrow) is fed back to the original neural pathway [@zagler:2013].

 ## Differentiation to Ambient Assisted Living

-Ambient Assisted Living (or Active Assisted Living), in short AAL, means extending the time people can live independently in their preferred environment by increasing their autonomy, self-confidence and mobility.
+Ambient Assisted Living (or Active Assisted Living), in short AAL, means extending the time people can live independently in their preferred environment by increasing their autonomy, self-confidence, and mobility.
-It aims to monitor and care for, to support maintaining health and functional capability of the elderly individuals.
+It aims to monitor and care for, to support maintaining the health and functional capability of the elderly individuals.
 Furthermore, it enhances security and shall prevent social isolation by supporting maintaining the multifunctional network around the individual.
-In addition, the Concept of AAL is understood as supporting carers, families and care organization and as increasing efficiency and productivity of resources used in the aging societies.
+In addition, the Concept of AAL is understood as supporting carers, families, and care organizations and as increasing the efficiency and productivity of resources used in the aging societies.
-Thus, AAL addresses in particular the issues affecting an ageing population and targets the need of the individual person and their caretakers, whereby two groups of persons are considered: elderly people and people with disabilities. [@soprano:deliverable:1.1.2, @active-assistive-living:2015]
+Thus, AAL addresses, in particular, the issues affecting an aging population and targets the need of an individual and their caretakers, whereby two groups of persons are considered: elderly people and people with disabilities. [@soprano:deliverable:1.1.2, @active-assistive-living:2015]

-In contrast, Assistive technologies enable persons regardless of age to perform function that due to disability are difficult to perform.
+In contrast, assistive technologies enable persons regardless of age to perform a function that due to disability is difficult to perform.
 Some disabilities are associated with aging but aging itself is not a disability.
 Therefore, the relation of Ambient Assisted Living Technologies to Assistive Technologies (AT) is that AT is a part of AAL technologies. [@soprano:deliverable:1.1.2]